Yurik72/ESPHap/README.md

 Advanced features

-- Built in web server
+- Built-in web server

-Since version 1.0.2, library contains submodule for built in web server.
+Since version 1.0.2, library contains submodule for built-in web server.
 To use it you need

 Include header
 ```c